| |

 • Stir in the peanut butter.
 Taste and adjust seasonings.

-• Garnish with pepitas and sour cream if desired.
+• Garnish with pepitas and a swirl of plain Greek yogurt if desired.

 Notes